AngleProtocol/angle-docs/resources/user-guides/app-faq.md

 ### Why do I need to approve the same token multiple times?

 In Angle, all funds tied to a specific collateral/agToken pair are managed by an individual contract.
-This increases security, as failures of one stablecoin or collateral in the protocol shouldn't impact the others.
-It also allows more flexibility in the protocol.
+This increases security, as failures of one stablecoin or collateral in the protocol should not impact the others.
+It also allows for more flexibility in the protocol.

 The negative side-effect is that users need to approve collateral not just once, but for each collateral/agToken pair.
 Approvals should even be given twice for each pair: one for minting as a user and depositing as a SLP, and one to open positions as a Hedging Agent.